Vietnam：Honda Vietnam Company organizes

-In December 2012, the Honda Eco Mileage Challenge, an event that is organized by AP Honda, was held at the Thailand Circuit in the Thai province of Nakhon Pathom.
+In 29 Nov - 1 Dec 2013, the Honda Eco Mileage Challenge, an event that is organized by AP Honda, was held at the Thailand Circuit in the Thai province of Nakhon Pathom.
 Participants in the event, which aims to improve and promote the technology used in the new PGM FI engine (which uses electronically controlled fuel injection) and to prevent global warming through energy conservation, compete to see which team can drive the farthest on one liter of gasoline.
-A total of 472 teams competed in the event, which was the 15th of its kind.
-The winning team was able to drive 1,165 kilometers per liter using a Wave110-i engine.
+A total of 481 teams competed in the event, which was the 16th of its kind.
+The winning team was able to drive 1,641 kilometers per liter.
 AP Honda will continue to hold the event in the future.

 Thailand：Honda Super Idea Contest

 In 2013, Honda Automobile (Thailand) Co., Ltd., organized the "Honda Super Idea Contest" social activity to encourage elementary school students in Thailand to exercise their creativity and the power of dream.
 This ninth contest sought to promote activity in two areas.